yonicon/PentaPanesDemo-LV2022-64bit/README.md

 You will need LabVIEW 2022 64bit or compatible to run this code

-A version compatible with 2023 32bit can be found at https://github.com/yonicon/PentaPanesDemo-LV2023
+A version compatible with LabVIEW 2023 32bit can be found at https://github.com/yonicon/PentaPanesDemo-LV2023

 Open the "PentaPanesDemo.lvproj" in LabVIEW